-Teachers and/or staff members are sometimes in a position to select students for a distinction, an honor or a position on a team or a performing group to the exclusion of one or more other students.
-If the teacher and/or staff member has ever privately instructed or tutored this student, the teacher and/or staff member must either recuse him or herself from the selection process or establish a blind or other appropriate selection process with their respective supervisor.
-These circumstances, when they arise, must be brought to the attention of the appropriate director or administrator.
-If not done so in a timely fashion, the teacher and/or staff member may be subject to disciplinary action.
+Teachers and/or staff members are sometimes in a position to select students for a distinction, an honor or a performing group to the exclusion of one or more other students.
+If the teacher and/or staff member has ever privately tutored or instructed such student(s), the teacher and/or staff member must establish a blind and/or other appropriate selection process with their respective supervisor.
+In cases where a blind selection process is not feasible, the teacher and/or staff member must recuse him or herself from the selection process.
+These circumstances, when they arise, must be brought to the attention of the building Principal or Music/Arts Director and the Superintendent of Schools.